WICG/aom/exportid-explainer.md

 * Create a mechanism for elements to refer to each other across shadow root boundaries through ID reference attributes like `aria-labelledby` or `for`.
 * The solution should work the same for both closed and open shadow roots.
 * Shadow DOM encapsulation should be preserved: Exporting an ID doesn't directly allow access to the underlying element.
 It is still required to have access to the shadow root to get the element.
+* The solution should allow creating references across multiple nested shadow roots, and across "sibling" shadow roots
+(i.e. from an element within one shadow root, to an element within a shadow root attached to an element in the light tree of the first shadow root).
+* The solution should be serializable, i.e. expressible in HTML only.

 **Non-Goals**